mujtabaHossaini/Anisa-Postgres/Sections/Section 2 - DDL Basics - Setup A Sample DB - Data Types -  PSQL in Action/Section 3 DDL Advanced Concepts.md

 postgres=# CREATE DATABASE test;
 CREATE DATABASE
 postgres-# \c test;
-You are now connected to database "test" as user "postgres".Code language: PostgreSQL SQL dialect and PL/pgSQL (pgsql)
+You are now connected to database "test" as user "postgres"
 ```

 Next, create a temporary table named `mytemp` as follows: